Mayim Bialik: Early life and education

-Acting career
+Career

+1987–2009: Child actress and other roles

 Bialik started her career as a child actress in the late 1980s.
 Her early roles included the 1988 horror film Pumpkinhead (her first acting job) and guest appearances on The Facts of Life (two final-season episodes) and Beauty and the Beast.
-In 1988–89, she appeared in eight episodes of the sitcom Webster as Frieda, Webster's classmate.
+In 1988 to 1989, she appeared in eight episodes of the sitcom Webster as Frieda, Webster's classmate.
 It was for Beauty and the Beast, where she played a sewer-dwelling girl named Ellie (with about ten lines of dialogue) that she obtained her Screen Actors Guild (SAG) card.
-She appeared in three episodes of MacGyver as Lisa Woodman.
+Bialik appeared in three episodes of MacGyver as Lisa Woodman.
 She appeared in Beaches (1988), playing Bette Midler's character as a young girl.
-Many contemporary reviews singled out her performance as a strong point in the film.
+Many reviews singled out her performance as a strong point in the film.
 She appeared in the music video for Michael Jackson's song "Liberian Girl".
 In 1990, she was tied to two television pilots, Fox's Molloy and NBC's Blossom.
 Molloy produced six episodes for a tryout run, followed by the shooting of the pilot special for Blossom.
 The latter aired two weeks before the Fox series and garnered higher ratings.
 When Molloy folded after its six episodes, Blossom premiered as a mid-season replacement on January 3, 1991, and aired until May 22, 1995.

-On September 8, 1992, Bialik was a celebrity contestant guest in the episode "Disturbing The Heavenly Peace", the first episode of the second season of the PBS game show Where In The World Is Carmen Sandiego?
+On September 8, 1992, Bialik was a celebrity contestant guest in the episode "Disturbing The Heavenly Peace", the first episode of the second season of the PBS game show Where in the World Is Carmen Sandiego?
 She had a major part in the Woody Allen comedy film Don't Drink the Water in 1994.
 Between 1995 and 2005, she mostly did voiceover work for cartoons, such as The Real Adventures of Jonny Quest, Disney's Recess and Kim Possible, Cartoon Network's Johnny Bravo, and Nickelodeon's Hey Arnold!.
 She appeared in the feature film Kalamazoo?
 (2005) and in three episodes of the HBO comedy series Curb Your Enthusiasm as Jodi Funkhouser, the daughter of a friend of Larry David.
 The character transitioned to male in a later episode, going by the name Joey, and was recast to Chaz Bono.
 Bialik also made guest appearances as a fictionalized version of herself in the series Fat Actress and in an episode of Saving Grace.
+Bialik had a recurring role as the high school guidance counselor in ABC Family's The Secret Life of the American Teenager.
+In 2009, Clinton Kelly nominated her for a makeover on TLC's What Not to Wear.